There’s a fine line between being an alpha male and coming across as arrogant or overbearing.

 2) “It’s not my fault”

-That simple shift in language conveyed leadership and accountability – two strong traits of an alpha male.
-It showed that I was more interested in solutions than in shifting blame.
-And trust me, it didn’t go unnoticed by my superiors.
+That simple shift in language conveys leadership and accountability — two strong traits of an alpha male.
+It shows a focus on solutions rather than blame-shifting.
+And research in organizational psychology confirms that this kind of ownership doesn’t go unnoticed by colleagues or superiors.

 So, if you want to be seen as an alpha male, stop shirking responsibility.
 Replace “It’s not my fault” with “Here’s what I’m going to do about it.”